 Empty the bags into the washing machine one cycle at a time.
 Once you’ve emptied a bag, put it into a clean trash bag and dispose of it.

 Wash the clothes at the hottest temperature the clothes can handle with your regular detergent.
 Choose the cycle required for the type of clothes you’re washing.

 4. Dry the Clothes

 You’ll want to dry the clothes at the hottest temperature the fabric can withstand for at least 30 minutes.
-If your dryer is able to reach 120 degrees Fahrenheit, this can kill the bedbugs and their eggs (9).
+If your dryer reaches 120 degrees Fahrenheit, it can kill the bedbugs and their eggs (9).

 What About Clothes That Can’t Go in a Normal Dryer?